upmcplanetracker/test-suricata/README.md

     sudo ufw reload
     ```

-## ✅ Test IPS
+## ✅ Test IDS

-Run the command below to trigger a harmless IPS event.
+Run the command below to trigger a harmless IDS event.
 The event should show up in the alarms shortly thereafter.
 ```sh
 curl http://testmyids.com
 ```